Top 17 LinkedIn Cover Photo Ideas For Any Profession 2024

 In our next section, you will find 10 ideas on different types of LinkedIn cover photos depending on the message you wish to get across with it.

-As mentioned above, your LinkedIn background photo should be complementary to your profile picture and headline, and, together with other sections of your LinkedIn header, offer clarity on what your business is all about to your profile visitors already through the LinkedIn header section.
+As mentioned above, your LinkedIn background photo should complement your profile picture and headline and offer clarity on what your business is all about to your profile visitors already through the LinkedIn header section.

 However, this doesn’t mean that you have one solution only.

-Here’s a list of 10 LinkedIn cover photo best practices with examples.
+Here’s a list of 17 LinkedIn cover photos that represent good practices with real-life examples.

-It should be related to the service you offer and a pain point that your product or service can solve.
+Of course, it should relate to your service and a pain point your product or service can solve.

-Highlighting the location of your business make sense if what you do is restricted to a specific area or it’s particularly significant for it.
+Highlighting the location of your business makes sense if what you do is restricted to a specific area or it’s particularly significant for it.

 These types of LinkedIn cover photos don’t have to be necessarily limited to industries such as tourism for example.
 Still, they can be applied to any business or industry that acts locally.